 The Countdown Timer creates a timer that counts down to a date that you specify, making a great visual for a coming soon page in maintenance mode, product release, or an event.

-Use Dividers to create a horizontal line, vertical space, or both at the same time to add structure a visual elements to your designs.
+Use Dividers to create a horizontal line, vertical space, or both at the same time to add structure and visual elements to your designs.

 The Email Optin module supports 20 providers and is a great way to create your newsletter signup form.